Customer Loyalty

 Perhaps most valuably, emotionally loyal customers provide authentic word-of-mouth marketing that outperforms paid advertising.
 Their recommendations carry the weight of genuine enthusiasm rather than transaction-driven referral incentives.

-All this isn't to say you should abandon your points programme.
+The short answer is yes.
+All the points we've covered aren't to say you should abandon your points programme.
 The most effective loyalty strategies combine both approaches, using transactional benefits as the entry point to deeper emotional connections.

 Your points programme might get customers in the door, but personalised experiences, exceptional service, and alignment with customer values will keep them coming back long after competitors offer better deals.